CHBHR/TodoList_Remastered/README.md

 ```bash
 php vendor/bin/phpunit --coverage-html coverage
 ```

+## Resources

+Code quality has been analyzed with Codacy.

+Code coverage was analyzed using PHPUnit and the HTML report.

+The different issues can be found on the old Github repository.

+All the documentation can be consulted here.

+## Versioning

+GitHub was used for versioning the project.

 ## Old branch

 This project was a reboot within an up to date version of PHP / Symfony of the old todolist project.